 Note that other parts of the gui truncate field names with a "..."

 Unfortunately they just truncate the end of the layer name (look in the "Advanced Search"/"Search query builder" dialog for example).
 This means that often you can't distinguish between the different fields from a joined layer.
 In some cases (like the search query builder) the behaviour could perhaps be improved by using horizontal scroll bars and more intelligent resizing of dialogs.

-#4 Updated by Alister Hood about 5 years ago
+#4 Updated by Alister Hood over 5 years ago

 Yes, this is fixed.
 Although because the table scrolls by cell, if the field name is more than twice as wide as the visible space, you can't read what is in the middle of the cell, unless you drag to resize the cell smaller, in which case if the font is small enough it wraps the contents, but only to two lines, so if the field name is still too long it cuts off the end!